Louis Bostedo

 Louis Bostedo (1798 - 1878) was an American businessman from Weyauwega, Wisconsin who spent a single term in 1856 as a member of the Wisconsin State Assembly from a district which encompassed the sparsely populated Oconto, Outagamie, Shawano and Waupaca counties.

+Early life and career

-He was born in New Jersey and was a partner in a mill and dam.
+Bostedo was born in New Jersey and was a partner in a mill and dam.
 Bostedo came to Waupaca County in 1851, being one of the first settlers of Weyauwega.
 In 1855 he was a member of the Waupaca County Board of Supervisors from Weyauwega.
 He was the first village president of Waupaca.

 Legislative election and service

-The seat was initially awarded to one William Brunquest, whom Bostedo successfully challenged, with both claimants admitting that Bostedo had received the majority of the vote.
+After the 1855 election, the Assembly seat for Oconto, Outagamie, Shawano and Waupaca counties was initially awarded to William Brunquest.
+Bostedo successfully challenged the result, with both claimants admitting that Bostedo had received the majority of the vote.

-He was a Democrat, succeeded fellow Democrat Perry H. Smith, and was succeeded by Democrat Benjamin F. Phillips.
+Bostedo was a Democrat.
+He succeeded fellow Democrat Perry H. Smith and was succeeded by Democrat Benjamin F. Phillips.

 After the Assembly

 Bostedo remained on the county board; was a founder and president of the Old Settlers' Society of Waupaca County when that body organized in 1872, retaining the office until his death in 1878.

 He was reported as a newly elected vice-president of the Ripon and Wolf River Rail Road Company in 1858.
 That railroad had been chartered by the legislature during his term of office.